cesarsotovalero/cesarsotovalero.github.io/_posts/2026/2026-01-10-creativity-just-became-the-most-practical-skill.md

 For example:

 - Watch a YouTube video with under 1K views (there are many of then in my [YouTube channel](https://youtube.com/@cesarsotovalero))
-- Read an essay from 2008.
+- Read an old essay from last century.
-- Open a weird old book (history, biology, architecture).
+- Open a weird old book from another field (history, biology, architecture).
-- Talk to someone outside your field and ask what they’re obsessing over.
+- Talk to someone outside your network and ask what they’re obsessing over.

-Most of it will be useless, and that’s the price of finding the one useful oddity.
+Most of it will be useless (that’s the price of finding the one useful oddity).
-One strange idea can spark ten better ones.
+But one strange idea can spark ten better ones.

-George Mack argues for hunting “anti-social proof” inputs (good ideas that haven’t been blessed by the algorithm yet).[^7]
+[George Mack](https://www.highagency.com/) argues for hunting “anti-social proof” inputs(good ideas that haven’t been blessed by the algorithm yet).[^7]

 I believe the post-2022 internet is increasingly saturated with synthetic sameness, so “new” is not the same thing as “novel.”

-So the goal is not “consume more”, the goal is “consume with rarity as the intent.”
+So the goal is definitely not “consume more”, the goal is “consume with rarity as the intent.”

-Sometimes the best way to think differently is to stop drinking from the same firehose.
+Cause sometimes the best way to think differently is to stop drinking from the same firehose.

 # Translate Aggressively

 If you want a new idea, change the format.

-If your idea is written, read it out loud.
+- If your idea is written, read it out loud.
-If your idea is visual, write it as prose.
+- If your idea is visual, write it as prose.
-If your idea is very technical, explain it to a five-year-old.
+- If your idea is very technical, explain it to a five-year-old.

 Each translation forces the brain to rebuild the idea, not just rephrase it.

-Cognitive scientists call this _conceptual blending_: combining elements from different mental spaces into a new structure with emergent meaning.[^8]
+Cognitive scientists call this _conceptual blending_:
+Combining elements from different mental spaces into a new structure with emergent meaning.[^8]

-This is why changing medium often changes the idea.
+This is why changing the medium often changes the idea.
-You’re not just changing representation, you’re changing which associations become available.
+With this technique, you’re not just changing representation, you’re changing which associations become available.
-That is the whole point: new connections, not new adjectives.

 So when you’re stuck, don’t think harder.
 Think sideways.
-And the cleanest sideways move is often switching medium.
+Switch the communication channel.
 Say it, sketch it, storyboard it, teach it.
 Your brain will do the connecting if you give it a new surface to connect on.

 # Walk Away to Win

 Some solutions only show up after you stop chasing them.
-That is not mystical.
-It’s studied.

 The _incubation effect_ is the benefit you can get by setting a problem aside and returning later with improved insight or originality.[^9]
 Stepping away can help because attention relaxes and alternative associations have room to form.

 This connects to the earlier “undemanding task” finding.
-Mind-wandering can facilitate creative incubation, especially after you’ve already done focused work.[^2] So yes, “shower thoughts” are a meme, but the mechanism is real enough to respect.
+Mind-wandering can facilitate creative incubation, especially after you’ve already done focused work.[^2]

+So yes, “shower thoughts” are a meme, but the mechanism is real enough to take it seriously.
-You don’t need six showers, you need intervals where the brain is allowed to roam.

-Your best ideas often arrive when your brain stops auditioning for them.
+Your best ideas often arrive when your brain stops auditioning for them:

-Take short walks.
+- Take short walks.
-Do idle chores.
+- Do idle chores.
-Create small pockets of low-stimulation downtime.
+- Create small pockets of low-stimulation downtime.

 Then come back and do one concrete next step.

 Incubation is not procrastination if you return with intent.

 # Fight an Evil Twin

 Here’s an exercise that is both effective and mildly ridiculous.

 Imagine an evil twin version of you.
 Same skills, same knowledge.
 Their only job is to outthink you.
 What would they try that you’re too cautious to attempt?

-This is counterfactual thinking with a costume on.
+This is _counterfactual thinking_ with a costume on.
 By blaming risky ideas on your “evil twin,” you remove your ego from the room.
 No embarrassment, no fear of looking stupid, just experiments.

 George Mack describes this “evil twin” technique as a way to bypass your internal status police.[^7] And once ideas start flowing, you can switch back to being a responsible adult.

+You can try to:

-Write down ten things your twin would do.
+- Write down ten things your twin would do.
-Steal the best two.
+- Steal the best two.
-Run tiny experiments instead of grand commitments.
+- Run tiny experiments instead of grand commitments.

 Creativity hates drama and loves iterations.

 If you can make it small, you can make it real.

 # Turn the Faucet On

 People kill creativity by demanding quality too early.

 At the start, the output is supposed to be bad.

 This is _divergent thinking_: generating many possibilities (including obvious and flawed ones) to escape the first ideas your brain serves you.[^10]
 Quantity is not the goal, it’s the tool.

-A practical rule is simple.
+A practical order is:

-First pass: volume.
-Second pass: selection.
-Third pass: refinement.
+1. Volume.
+2. Selection.
+3. Refinement.

 If you judge too early, you stop the faucet before the clean water arrives.

 Try this once, seriously.

 Set a timer for ten minutes.
 Generate twenty ideas and do not evaluate.
 Circle the three “least stupid” ideas.
 Improve one of them.

 Creativity is less a light bulb and more a faucet, and the first water is dirty.

 # Constraints Are Rocket Fuel

 “Unlimited freedom” is overrated.

 Constraints do two useful things: they exclude unhelpful options and they focus attention where novelty can happen.

-Patricia Stokes argues that constraints can be a reliable source of breakthrough because they force you out of default patterns.[^11]
+[Patricia Stokes](<https://en.wikipedia.org/wiki/Patrick_Stokes_(businessman)>) argues that constraints can be a reliable source of breakthrough because they force you out of default patterns.[^11]

-Limits are not cages, they are search spaces.
+Limits are not cages, they are search spaces:

-Use constraints deliberately.
+- Use constraints deliberately
-Write a full outline using only twelve sentences.
+- Write a full outline using only twelve sentences.
-Explain your idea without using your favorite buzzwords.
+- Explain your idea without using your favorite buzzwords.
-Build the concept with one example, not ten.
+- Build the concept with one example, not ten.
-Draft in twenty minutes, then stop.
+- Draft in twenty minutes, then stop.

 Constraints make you choose, and choice is where originality starts.

 AI makes it tempting to expand forever.
 But expansion is not invention.
 When every option is cheap, commitment becomes the differentiator.
 Constraints create commitment by design.

 If you want a sharper mind, impose sharper edges.

 # Creative Fasting